-A Wheatley Group defined contribution scheme administered by the Salvus Master Trust has also been made available to all employees.
+A Wheatley Group defined contribution scheme administered by the Salvus Master Trust was also available to all employees of Cube.

 Fixed assets - housing properties

 In accordance with SORP 2014, the Association operates a full component accounting policy in relation to the capitalisation and depreciation of its completed housing stock.